imAIgene-Dream3D/BEHAV3D/docs/source/analysis/single_cell/state_classification.md

 - **Choose features deliberately.** The states are only as meaningful as the features you feed in.
 Begin with a small, interpretable set and expand only if states are blurry.
 - **Use a fixed seed for reproducibility.** Leave **Random seed** at its default (or note the value you used) so re-runs and collaborators get the same states.
-- **Let `auto` mode suggest n_states when unsure.** If you have no prior expectation of how many behaviours exist, switch State selection mode to `auto` and inspect the result, then pin a `fixed` value for the final run.
 - **Save and reuse a model across experiments.** Once you have a state definition you trust, apply it to new datasets via **Apply existing behavioral state classification** so states stay comparable.
 - **Pair with Backprojection.** After classifying, use **Step 4 — Backprojection** above to paint the states back onto the raw images and sanity-check that they correspond to real behaviour.